NFL insider outlines Keenan Allen's stance on future with Bears

 Allen, 32, came to Chicago in March 2024 through a trade that cost the Bears a fourth-round pick.
 The former Chargers star brought a $23.1 million cap hit in his first season with the team.

 "I spoke to Keenan Allen near last season's end, and he's open to the prospect of a return to the Bears.
-He said he'd like to play in Los Angeles or Chicago, narrowing focus to three teams," said Bair on Thursday.
+He said he'd like to play in Los Angeles or Chicago, narrowing focus to three teams," wrote Bair on Thursday.

 Looking to predict NFL playoff Scenarios?
 Try our NFL Playoff Predictor for real-time simulations and stay ahead of the game!